History of India: World War I

 During World War I, over 800,000 volunteered for the army, and more than 400,000 volunteered for non-combat roles, compared with the pre-war annual recruitment of about 15,000 men.
 The Army saw early action on the Western Front at the First Battle of Ypres.
 After a year of front-line duty, sickness and casualties had reduced the Indian Corps to the point where it had to be withdrawn.
 Nearly 700,000 Indians fought the Turks in the Mesopotamian campaign.
 Indian formations were also sent to East Africa, Egypt, and Gallipoli.

-Indian Army and Imperial Service Troops fought during the Sinai and Palestine Campaign's defence of the Suez Canal in 1915, at Romani in 1916 and to Jerusalem in 1917.
-India units occupied the Jordan Valley and after the German spring offensive they became the major force in the Egyptian Expeditionary Force during the Battle of Megiddo and in the Desert Mounted Corps' advance to Damascus and on to Aleppo.
+The Indian Army and the Imperial Service Troops fought during the Sinai and Palestine Campaign's defence of the Suez Canal in 1915, at Romani in 1916 and to Jerusalem in 1917.
+Indian units occupied the Jordan Valley and after the German spring offensive they became the major force in the Egyptian Expeditionary Force during the Battle of Megiddo and in the Desert Mounted Corps' advance to Damascus and on to Aleppo.
 Other divisions remained in India guarding the North-West Frontier and fulfilling internal security obligations.

 One million Indian troops served abroad during the war.
 In total, 74,187 died, and another 67,000 were wounded.
 The roughly 90,000 soldiers who died fighting in World War I and the Afghan Wars are commemorated by the India Gate.